cacothi/design-pattern/README.md

 * [PrototypePattern](https://github.com/cacothi/design-pattern/tree/master/PrototypePatternAgg)
 * [SingletonPattern](https://github.com/cacothi/design-pattern/tree/master/SingletonPatternAgg)

-*Note: Every pattern folder has a pattern name as the main class with a static method Run()* notes about how to deploy this on a live system
+*Note: Every pattern folder has a its pattern name as the main class with a static method called Run() which is triggered by the Program.cs*

 ## Authors